 Assemble House Units

-Click here for Foundation patterns A, B, and C.
+Click on "Download this Project" above for Foundation patterns A, B, and C.

 To foundation-piece, you stitch fabric pieces to a foundation paper with the marked side of the paper facing up and the fabric pieces layered underneath.
 The resulting pieced unit is a mirror image of the foundation paper.

 1. Use a pencil to trace each foundation pattern onto lightweight tracing paper (or other foundation material of your choice) eight times, tracing all lines and numbers.
 Cut out each traced foundation pattern roughly 1/4" outside dashed lines to make eight each of foundation papers A, B, and C.

 2. Gather one foundation paper A, one orange spider print 2×3" rectangle (position A1), two solid black 1-3/4×2-1/2" rectangles (positions A2 and A3), and one white text print 1-1/2×3-1/2" rectangle (position A4).
 Working in numerical order, foundation-piece Unit A (Diagram 1).
 Repeat to make eight A units total.

 3. Gather one foundation paper B, one assorted gray print 4×5-1/2" rectangle (position B1), and two solid black 2×5" rectangles (positions B2 and B3).
 Working in numerical order, foundation-piece Unit B (Diagram 2).
 Repeat to make eight B units total.